Ansys HFSS and STK for Communications and Radar Analysis

 Visualizing the radar cross section in the 3D Graphics Window

-You can view the Aircraft object's RCS in the 3D Graphics window.
+Update the Aircraft object's RCS settings, so you can view it in the 3D Graphics window.

 1. Select the 3D Graphics - Radar Cross Section page.